nextstrain/ncov/narratives/ncov_sit-rep_2020-04-17.md

 <!-- This is left-side text 8-->
 # [Midwest outbreaks were seeded by many introductions](https://nextstrain.org/ncov/north-america/2020-04-17?c=division&d=tree,map&f_country=USA&f_division=Illinois,Indiana,Iowa,Kansas,Michigan,Minnesota,Nebraska,Ohio,Wisconsin&p=full&r=division)

-Turning our attention to the Midwestern United States, we see that cases from this area span the full genetic diversity of the tree, rather than forming a series of tight clusters.
-This tells us that there have been many independent introductions to these states, with several transmission chains circulating in parallel.
+Turning our attention to the Midwestern United States, we see that cases from this area are spread evenly across the tree, rather than forming a series of tight clusters.
+This tells us that there have been many independent introductions to these states, with several different transmission chains circulating in parallel.

 <!-- This is no right-side text -->